 If Abu Dhabi is the crowning destination of the United Arab Emirates, then St Regis Hotels are the jewels it was bereft of.

-Until of course, St Regis studded Saadiyat Island with its front row location and its own private beach.
+Until of course, St Regis studded Saadiyat Island with its front row location and private beach.

-Saadiyat Island is so much more than another island in the Persian Gulf, it is the tourism and cultural destination of Abu Dhabi.
+Saadiyat Island is so much more than another island in the Persian Gulf.
+It is the tourism and cultural destination of Abu Dhabi.
 Experience the 'rain of light' at the Louvre Abu Dhabi, one of shortly to be eight museums on the island.
-Practice your strokes at the first ever oceanside golf course in the region which was designed by Gary Player who jointly made history in 2003 with a change in the rules of golf.
+Practice your strokes at the first ever oceanside golf course in the region which was designed by Gary Player who jointly made history in 2003 with a change in the golf rules.
 Or, take therapy in any of the high end boutiques on site.
 This property is a firm lifestyle choice in the region.